emit-rs/emit/README.md

 ## Developer-first diagnostics for Rust applications

-`emit` is a framework for adding diagnostics to your Rust applications with a simple, powerful data model and an expressive syntax inspired by [Message Templates](https://messagetemplates.org). `emit`'s guiding design principle is low ceremony, low cognitive-load.
+`emit` is a framework for adding structured diagnostics to your Rust applications with a simple, powerful data model and an expressive syntax inspired by [Message Templates](https://messagetemplates.org). `emit`'s guiding design principle is low ceremony, low cognitive-load.

 This readme covers just enough to give you an idea of what `emit` is.
 For a proper treatment, see: